ceceliawx/Automatic-Plant-Watering-System/README.md

 need for efficient plant care by developing an Automatic Plant Watering System using the ESP- IDF framework and ESP RainMaker platform.

+Additionally, this project takes switch example from ESP-IDF Rainmaker repository as fundamental file to edit and develop the plant watering system.

 # Required Components
 ESP32C6-WROOM-1 x1 <br>
 Soil Moisture Sensor x1 <br>